Yes, you can remortgage to release equity! Equity is the total of:

 But it’s important to carefully consider your options, and the fact that higher LTV mortgages will typically come with higher interest rates than those at a lower LTV, and remortgaging to release equity will increase this.

-For this reason, speak to a specialist mortgage broker who can help you to release equity from your home, and make sure your monthly repayments remain affordable.
+For this reason, it’s best to speak to a specialist mortgage broker who can help you to release equity from your home, and make sure your monthly repayments remain affordable.
+Get started.

 We get how it feels when you’re refused a mortgage.
 We’ve been there.
 Haysto exists because the mortgage world is broken.
 If you don’t have a shiny credit rating, you’re self-employed with a complex income, or just don’t fit the mould, the odds are completely stacked against you.
 We just don’t think that’s fair.